 That picture-perfect autumn.
 Can’t you just see it?
 Picking apples on a crisp September day.
 Cozy nights in front of a crackling fire, sipping hot cider.
 Octobers bursting with ruby, gold, and amber.
-A spooky Halloween night where your breath shows on the chilly air.
+A spooky Halloween night where your breath shows in the chilly air.

 Stowe is a gorgeous village in a prime foliage spot.
-In a valley surrounded by Vermont’s Green Mountains, it’s a top destination for vibrant fall colors (although you do have to plan your visit just right to catch peak foliage!)
+In a valley surrounded by Vermont’s Green Mountains, it’s a top destination to see vibrant fall colors (although you do have to plan your visit just right to catch peak foliage!)

 With its white-steepled church, the village of Stowe presents the perfect fall photo opportunity.
-While this is a popular winter destination due to its nearby skiing and other winter activities, Stowe is equally resplendent in fall.
+While it is also a popular winter destination due to its nearby skiing and other winter activities, Stowe is resplendent in fall.

 Acadia National Park, Maine

-Acadia National Park and Bar Harbor are likely to be less crowded in September and October coming off of the busier summer season, so take advantage.
-Remember, it will start to grow quite chilly here by the end of September–a good thing to keep in mind if you hope to go camping.
+Acadia National Park and Bar Harbor are likely to be less crowded in September and October, after the busier summer season, so take advantage.
+It will start to grow quite chilly here by the end of September–a good thing to keep in mind if you hope to go camping.

-Could there be better fall destination than Salem?
-Salem, Massachusetts has become synonymous with Halloween celebrations.
-This is likely due to its infamy as the site of the 1692 witch trials, but Salem today is still a witchy, eclectic town, and thousands descend upon this area each October for the “Haunted Happenings.”
-(The popular 90’s film Hocus Pocus also brought Salem to life for many young people, myself included!)
+Speaking of things to do in New England in October, is there be a better Halloween destination than Salem, Massachusetts?
+Salem has become synonymous with Halloween celebrations.
+This is likely due to its infamy as the site of the 1692 witch trials, but Salem today is still a witchy, eclectic town.
+Thousands descend upon the area each October for Haunted Happenings, the town’s annual Halloween celebration.
+The popular 90s film Hocus Pocus (which was filmed here) brought Salem to life for many young people, myself included!